(Updated 2020-06-05 09:00)

 For a digital exam, you write the exam on your own computer where you have installed the WISEflow software with the secure FLOWlock browser.
 You are allowed to bring your own mouse and keyboard.

 You must register to a digital exam, you will not be able to do it otherwise.
 You also need to download and install a software called FLOWlock Browser on your computer.
 To do this, log in with Edugain and your LiU-ID.
 In the system you click on your name, and on the "system requirements" tab where there is a download link for the program.
 There is an option to book a guest computer by filling out the form in the Student Portal before the last day of registration for the exam.
-Please note that the guest computers are limited and that you are not guaranteed one by filling out the form.

 To be able to take a digital examination you need to have access to the wireless network Eduroam.
 You can activate Eduroam in MinIT at one time and once it is done you will be automatically logged in every time you receive coverage of an Eduroam network.